Calpers set to allow 100 extra pay types count toward pensions

-LOS ANGELES (Reuters) - The California Public Employees’ Retirement System (Calpers), America’s largest public pension fund, is expected to approve nearly 100 types of extra pay on Wednesday that will count toward how pensions are calculated for newly hired workers.
+LOS ANGELES, Aug 19 (Reuters) - The California Public Employees’ Retirement System (Calpers), America’s largest public pension fund, is expected to approve nearly 100 types of extra pay on Wednesday that will count toward how pensions are calculated for newly hired workers.

 Critics say the move will increase pension costs at a time when cash-strapped California cities are already straining to pay rising retirement costs.